 And prior to the passing of the 25th Amendment, there was another instance of the transfer of the presidential duties — though it was all conducted in a much less official way.

 After President Woodrow Wilson suffered two strokes in 1919, it was determined by Congress that he had the “inability to discharge the powers and duties of the said office."
-However, no resolution happened as result.
+However, no resolution happened as a result.
 Instead, according to First Lady Edith Wilson's autobiography, the president continued to carry out his duties following his illness (with her help).
-She wrote,
+She wrote:

 Ironically, Trump apparently was not aware of the 25th Amendment until quite recently.